 In the US, most people would consider this to be an almost tiny vacation home for two but by European standards, the square footage of this floor plan is plentiful for a family of three.
 It would be interesting to hear what people from Japan think of it, considering that some of them are comfortable sleeping in capsule hotels like this.

-These plans for A-frame house offer pretty efficient use of space.
+These plans for an A-frame house offer pretty efficient use of space.
 The building cost is very low considering the impressive look and square footage.
 This small A-frame house may be a good solution for a relaxing retirement dwelling for empty-nesters or a comfortable vacation cottage.

 1,224 SQ FT